SAP-samples/teched2025-AI165/README.md

 - Trace of Agent's steps

 #### 2. Agent x A2A: Add A2A support to Agent
-What benefits does A2A bring?
+- What benefits does A2A bring?
-What is an Agent Card?
-Discoverability?
+- What is an Agent Card?
+Discoverability? => Show IBM & SAP Agent Cards
-A2A Client => Call A2A Agent Server
+- A2A Client => Call A2A Agent Server

 #### 3. Let the Agents collaborate w/ A2A (across borders)!
 - Use Built Agent (Step (1) and (2))